10-Q 1 anik20230930_10q.htm FORM 10-Q anik20230930_10q.htm

 The Company uses the Black-Scholes pricing model to determine the fair value of options granted.
 The calculation of the fair value of stock options is affected by the stock price on the grant date, the expected volatility of the Company’s common stock over the expected term of the award, the expected life of the award, the risk-free interest rate and the dividend yield.

-The assumptions used in the Black-Scholes pricing model for options granted during the nine months ended September 30, 2023 and 2022, along with the weighted-average grant-date fair values, were as follows:
+The assumptions used in the Black-Scholes pricing model for options granted during the nine months September 30, 2024 and 2023, along with the weighted-average grant-date fair values, were as follows:

 Nine Months Ended